dedbox/racket-texmath/README.md

 # Mathematical notation for Scribble docs

-TeXmath is a Racket library that provides a subset of the LaTeX dollar sign-delimited notation for typesetting math in Scribble docs.
+TeXmath is a Racket library for typesetting mathematics in a LaTeX-like syntax.

 ## Example